markjpjones/projects/yelp sentiment analysis/README.md

 Here we can see that just over half of the reviews had positive sentiment so an average star rating of three seems reasonable.

 So the reason Pampas has a lower star rating is due to a higher proportion of negative (one or two star reviews), lets investigate these reviews to see what common things diners dislike/complain about.
-Below is a Word Cloud for the most common words/phrases used in the negative reviews in 201/19.
+Below is a Word Cloud for the most common words/phrases used in the negative reviews in 2018/19.
 This seems fairly generic although we can see that people tend to complain about service and food most often.

 <p align="center">
 	<img src="README.assets/pampas negative words.png" height="450" width="800"/>
 </p>

-Unfortunately, if compare this to the most common words/phrases used in positive reviews (see below) we get a similar result!
+Unfortunately, if we compare this to the most common words/phrases used in positive reviews (see below) we get a similar result!

 <p align="center">
 	<img src="README.assets/pampas positive words.png" height="450" width="800"/>